OpenGenus/library-management-system/README.md

 ## Dependencies

-Libros relies on the following dependencies:
+LMS relies on the following dependencies:

 - JavaFX 8.0 or higher
 - Maven 3.0 or higher